openwall/john-packages/readme.md

 - fallback for CPU[*] and OMP;
 - prince mode available;
 - OpenCL available (GPU driver installation is needed);
+- John the Ripper is a "featured software" in the security category on Canonical Snap Store;
+- John the Ripper is a software with 4-star (⭐⭐⭐⭐) user reviews on Canonical Snap Store;
+- John the Ripper is tagged as safe, confined and auditable software on Canonical Snap Store;
+- John the Ripper supports and has a package for all architectures supported by Ubuntu itself.
 - also available via the alias **john**, e.g. `john -list=build-info`;
 - the rolling version of John 1.9.0 Jumbo 1+:
   - is available for X86_64, armhf, arm64, ppc64el, i386, riscv64, and s390x;